ViRGiL175/arma-2-co12-escape-chernarus/README.md

 It's all about expression.
 And Arma 3 doesn't have that kind of expression even close, it's like high-tech paintball.

-We tried the same escape mission in Arma 3, but time after time we came back to Arma 2 for the fun, the bugs, and the intense experience.
+We tried the same Escape mission in Arma 3, but time after time we came back to Arma 2 for the fun, the bugs, and the intense experience.

-You can compare and understand everything, escape for Arma 3 is here: https://github.com/NeoArmageddon/co10_Escape
+You can compare and understand everything, Escape for Arma 3 is here: </br>
+https://github.com/NeoArmageddon/co10_Escape

 ### How can I play it?